yxlin/yxlin.github.io/_docs/random-effect-model/shooting-decision2.md

 order: 5
 ---

-I continue the shooting decision model by fitting the empirical data in study 3 in Pleskac, Cesario and Johnson (2017).
+I continued the shooting decision model by fitting the empirical data in study 3 in Pleskac, Cesario and Johnson (2017).